Skip to content

 What happens:

-3. It searches for recent tech news, reads articles, and creates a summary
+4. The Researcher (or whichever agent you asked) searches for recent tech news, reads articles, and creates a summary.

-4. The summary is available in your chat
+5. The summary lands in your original chat.

 Next steps